JaiprakashChoudhary/JaiprakashChoudhary/projects/README.md

 # Jaiprakash

 ## Projects
+### Relay
+* Defined microservices and event driven architecture for relay
+* Designed process of refactoring code for enabling functionalities
+* Debugged complex workflows for data streaming

 ### Reporting infrastructure
 * A pipeline to read data from multiple services
 * The data is dumped in raw format